 As a popular, widely used hosting control panel, cPanel is naturally backed by a great selection of advanced features.
 The most noteworthy are detailed below.

 With the standard cPanel interface, you will have access to a suite of advanced hosting management tools.
-These include modules to help you look after your domains, account backup tools, file transfer protocol (FTP), website-building integrations, and everything that you need to create and manage large databases.
+These include modules to help you look after your domains, account backup tools, FTP, website-building integrations, and everything that you need to create and manage large databases.

 There are numerous premium extensions available for purchase through the cPanel website.
 These enable you to add extra functionality to your site and include everything from advanced security packages to WordPress optimization tools.